Interstate system (world-systems theory): Relationship to nation and class

-Role in hegemonies and liberalism
+Role in Hegemonies and Liberalism

-While Wallerstein said that "[o]mnipotence does not exist within the interstate system," he did note that in "rare and unstable" instances, states could aspire to a hegemony over the world system.
-This generally requires a combined agro-industrial, commercial, and financial edge over their rivals, which has only been achieved by the Dutch Republic (1620-1672), the United Kingdom (1815-1873), and the United States (1945-1967).
-Such hegemonies coincide with expansions and contractions in the world-economy, which Wallerstein explained through Kondratiev waves.
+While Wallerstein said that "omnipotence does not exist within the interstate system," he did note that in "rare and unstable" instances, states could aspire to a hegemony over the world system.
+This generally requires a combined agro-industrial, commercial, and financial edge over their rivals, which has only been achieved by the Dutch Republic (1620–1672), the United Kingdom (1815–1873), and the United States (1945–1967).
+Such hegemonies coincide with expansions and contractions in the world economy, which Wallerstein explained through Kondratiev waves.

-Once a hegemon has achieved control over the interstate system, they assume world "responsibilities" to maintain the interstate system, restricting conflicts between entrepreneurial, bureaucratic and working class strata by exercising power in a "liberal" form.
-This takes the form of a greater enforcement of interstate rules to maintain liberal norms, as well as the diplomatic, military, political, ideological, and cultural power of the hegemon.
-This delegitimizes the efforts of other state machineries to act against the hegemonic power, but is also self-defeating, in that it promotes the spread of technological expertise to other powers, and rising wages in the hegemon tends to decrease the competitiveness of its labor power.
+Once a hegemon has achieved control over the interstate system, they assume world "responsibilities" to maintain the interstate system, restricting conflicts between entrepreneurial, bureaucratic and working-class strata by exercising power in a "liberal" form.
+This takes the form of greater enforcement of interstate rules to maintain liberal norms and the hegemon's diplomatic, military, political, ideological, and cultural power.
+This delegitimizes the efforts of other state machineries to act against the hegemonic power.
+It is also self-defeating, in that it promotes the spread of technological expertise to other powers, and rising wages in the hegemon tends to decrease the competitiveness of its labor power.